 in West Virginia

 In the event of a divorce of a couple who have a child or multiple children together, West Virginia courts must place the well-being of said children over every other aspect of the case.
 This includes child support, which is the monetary support that a parent is ordered to provide his or her child to sustain a stable lifestyle.
 Child support can also be court-ordered for parents who have never married and do not share equal custody of their child.
-To find out more about child support or alimony laws in West Virginia, contact Lusk & Bradford Attorneys at Law in Beckley, WV.
+To find out more about child support or alimony laws in West Virginia, contact Lusk & Bradford in Beckley, WV.
 We can give you the expertise and support you need!

 How Child Support is Calculated